Preference Evolution under Partner Choice: Introduction

+In a seminal work on the prevalence of seemingly irrational behaviors, \citet{Frank1987} demonstrates that commitment power and the ability to identify committed partners are key drivers of evolutionary success.
+At its core, the mechanisms that underlie our model's predictions closely align with this view.
+In particular, commitment power is internalized for the agents whose preferences exhibit efficient play and affinity bias, which endow them with a conscience that compels them to cooperate with others of the same type in any material game.
+Moreover, type identification is achieved endogenously through the matching protocol combined with parochialism.
+The opportunities (and incentives) to form blocking pairs in a candidate outcome enable agents with parochial efficient preferences to successfully signal their type.
+Our paper, along with recent work by \citet{Akdeniz2021, Akdeniz2023}, can be seen as a renewal of Frank's insight.

 In traditional economic models, individuals are generally assumed to be self-interested and strive to maximize their own material payoffs.
 Therefore, it is important to investigate whether selfishness can be evolutionarily stable in the context of preference evolution.
-To this end, we examine two types of selfish preferences that exhibit homophily: the weaker \textit{homophilic selfish} and the stronger \textit{parochial selfish} types.
+To this end, we examine two types of selfish preferences that exhibit affinity bias: the weaker \textit{homophilic selfish} and the stronger \textit{parochial selfish}.
 Our findings indicate that with complete information, for these types to be stable, additional conditions must be met for the material game.
-For instance, for the weaker homophilic selfish type to be evolutionarily stable, the degree of homophily must be sufficiently high.
-This is because if not, they may be stuck in a cross-type match that puts them in a disadvantageous position.
+In particular, an important subset of Nash equilibria, which we call the set of \textit{loser-best Nash equilibria}, must be efficient.

-As previous works in the literature suggest, selfishness may be favored by natural selection under incomplete information when the matching process is assumed to be exogenous \citep{ElyYilankaya2001JET,Dekeletal2007RESTUD}.
+As previous work in the literature suggests, selfishness may be favored by natural selection under incomplete information when the matching process is assumed to be exogenous \citep{ElyYilankaya2001JET, OkVega-Redondo2001JET, Dekeletal2007RESTUD}.
 In contrast, our results imply that with endogenous matching, a preference for efficiency still dominates selfishness, even when incomplete information is present.
-In fact, incomplete information makes it even more challenging for selfish types to be evolutionarily stable.
-Specifically, we show that \emph{all} Nash equilibria in the material game must be efficient to ensure the evolutionary stability of the parochial selfish type, which is a more stringent condition than with complete information.
+In fact, incomplete information makes it even harder for selfish types to prevail.
+Specifically, we establish the evolutionary stability of the parochial selfish type only when \textit{all} Nash equilibria in the material game are efficient, a condition more stringent than the one required under complete information.

-The paper is organized as follows.
-In the remainder of the introduction, we provide a literature review of related works.
-Section 2 lays out the basics for setting up the model, Section 3 discusses preference evolution under complete information.
-Section 4 discusses preference evolution under incomplete information.
-Section 5 concludes.
-Proofs are relegated to the Appendices.